 Benton Harbor, home of corporate giant Whirlpool, is a poster child of the Rust Belt's post-industrial destruction of the manufacturing life we once knew.
 Benton Harbor is 90% African American and 42.6% of the population lives in poverty.
-With its rich Lake Michigan beachfront property park, (which has now been stolen from the people), Benton Harbor experienced the wrath of Emergency Managers.
-More than 17 municipalities and school districts, including Detroit, Flint and Pontiac have been pulled into the mire of dictatorship.
+With its rich Lake Michigan beachfront property park, (which has now been stolen from the people) Benton Harbor was one of the first to experience the wrath of Emergency Managers.
+Now more than 17 municipalities and school districts, including Detroit, have been pulled into the mire of dictatorship.

 Reverend Pinkney has become the face of resistance to the notion that the working class has no rights that the corporation is bound to respect.
-In a tremendous victory for the people against corporate power, Pinkney was exonerated by the Michigan Supreme Court.
-This victory is a step toward overturning the spread of corporate dictatorship to the rest of Michigan and the nation.
+Any and all efforts must be made to overturn the charges against Pinkney as a step toward overturning the spread of this model to the rest of Michigan and the nation.